About King Mojo Records

 Also, the industry wags said, the Allman Brothers Band could never recover from the death

 of their charismatic leader Duane Allman.
-But the reality was, the Allman Brothers were
+But the real obstacle to overcome was the Allman

-nearly unknown outside the South, they had sold zero singles in what was still very much a
+Brothers were nearly unknown outside the South, they'd not sold any singles in what was

-singles-oriented business and they'd only sold about thirty thousand albums, that was the
+still a singles-oriented business and they'd only sold about thirty thousand albums, that

-Phil proclaimed the band had sold ninety thousand albums, but Phil used his quirky formula
+Phil's publicity proclaimed that the band had sold ninety thousand albums, but Phil had a

-promoted their Atco albums.
-But, Dick reasoned, the lack of sales for the ABB may have
+promoted the Atco albums, but also he reasoned the lack of sales for the ABB was because

-Dick had to make an irreversible, life changing decision, whether or not to sell his
+Dick had to make a life changing, irreversible decision whether or not to sell his

 stylish home in the upscale Morningside neighborhood, in the progressive city of Atlanta

-and move to a small town better known as "the redneck capitol" of Georgia.
-There
+and move to a small town known as "the redneck capitol" of Georgia.
+There just

-just was no other way to say it, Macon was a southern backwater that had changed little
+was no other way to say it, Macon was a southern backwater that had changed little since

-since the civil war and was led by a two-term white supremacists mayor known as
+the civil war and was led by a two-term white supremacists mayor known as "Machine

-"Machine Gun" Ronnie Thompson.
-Thompson got attention in the national media for
+Gun" Ronnie Thompson.
+Thompson got attention in the national media for his

 Thompson stood atop a National Guard armored tank in a school playground waving a